CMS Energy Corporation 5.875% Junior Subordinated Notes due 2078 research snapshot

 Fundamental monitor

-Track CMS Energy filings, earnings, debt issuance, credit ratings, Michigan rate recovery, capital spending, Treasury yields, utility credit spreads, CMSC call notices, and interest-payment announcements.
+Track CMS Energy filings, the July 28, 2026 Q2 report, the exit from non-utility renewables, 2026 and 2027 adjusted EPS guidance, debt issuance, credit ratings, Michigan rate recovery, capital spending, Treasury yields, utility credit spreads, CMSC call notices, and interest-payment announcements.

 Size any research position for delayed interest, a callable upside ceiling, market-price losses before maturity, and taxable interest income.